isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* (Simple) Warn if a pointer or reference obtained from a smart pointer variable (`Unique_pointer` or `Shared_pointer`) that is nonlocal, or that is local but potentially aliased, is used in a function call.
+* (Simple) Warn if a pointer or reference obtained from a smart pointer variable (`Unique_pointer` or `Shared_pointer`) that is non-local, or that is local but potentially aliased, is used in a function call.
 If the smart pointer is a `Shared_pointer` then suggest taking a local copy of the smart pointer and obtain a pointer or reference from that instead.

 # <a name="S-expr"></a>ES: Expressions and statements